-The Rise of a Network: The Spillover of Political Patronage and Cronyism to the Private Sector
+The Rise of a Network: Spillover of Political Patronage and Cronyism to the Private Sector

 Date Written: June 3, 2019

 The misallocation of government resources to the politically connected is considered to impose substantial economic costs.
-In this paper, we document that preferential access to resources for the politically connected extends to the private sector.
-Following a presidential election in Korea in 2007, private banks appoint executives from the new president's networks to establish links to the new administration.
-Private firms with links to the new president's alumni network through their CEO experience easier access to private bank credit after the election.
-In-network firms pay lower interest rates and are protected from bankruptcy through new credit that is used for refinancing existing debt rather than profitable investments and restructurings of existing debt.
-Preferential treatment is limited to banks that appoint executives from the new president's alumni network.
-Exploiting variation for the same firm across lenders over time allows us to control for firm-time fixed effects, sharpening the identification of the results.
-We estimate that banks incur aggregate losses equivalent to 0.04 percent of GDP due to preferential treatment of connected firms.
+We document that resource misallocation to the politically connected extends to resources allocated by private sector firms.
+Following the presidential election in 2007, private banks in Korea appoint executives from the new president's alumni network in an effort to establish links to the new administration.
+In turn, private banks that appoint executives from the president's alumni network allocate more credit to firms with links to the same network through their CEOs.
+Additionally, in-network firms pay lower interest rates and are protected from default through debt restructurings.
+Exploiting variation for the same firm across different lenders over time allows us to control for firm-time fixed effects, sharpening the identification of the results.
+We estimate that private banks incur aggregate losses equivalent to 4.5 basis points of GDP due to preferential treatment of in-network firms.

 Keywords: allocative efficiency, banks, political connections, social networks